 During the first, Dr. Kwon & Dr. Davis will numb the area and shape the tooth so that a crown can fit over it.
 They will take an impression, which will be sent to a dental lab where the crown is created to beautifully match your other teeth.
 He will fit you with a temporary crown to protect your tooth while the crown is being made, which generally takes about two weeks.

-On the second visit, Dr. Kwon & Dr. Davis will thoroughly inspect the permanent crown to ensure correct size, shape and color.
-He will then remove the temporary crown and cement the permanent crown into place, again checking to be sure that fit, bite and aesthetics are correct.
+On the second visit, Dr. Kwon & Dr. Davis will thoroughly inspect the permanent crown to ensure the correct size, shape, and color.
+He will then remove the temporary crown and cement the permanent crown into place, again checking to be sure that fit, bite, and aesthetics are correct.
 You will be given care instructions to ensure that your crown lasts a very long time.
-With proper care, dental crowns can last 10-20 years, or even a lifetime!
+With proper care, dental crowns can last 10-20 years or even a lifetime!